support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

 Caractacus at Rome, A.D.
-52 Caractacus at Rome in AD 52 Caractacus at Rome in AD 52, from A Chronicle of England BC 55 to AD 1485, pub.
+52 Caractacus at Rome in AD 52, from A Chronicle of England BC 55 to AD 1485, pub.
 London, 1863 Caractacus in Rome, 52 Virginia in the Forum Sainte Genevieve (422-502), patron saint of Paris with Saint Germain d Great Greek Tragedies: Chilperic, after the murder of Sigebert, entered Paris following a procession to not appear to violate the oath he had made to come there only with the consent of his brothers.
-Brunehaut, who had gone there with his son Childebert Virginia in the Forum Roman Colonisers Trading with Native Dacians, Illustration from Hutchinson The King pays court to the English leaders, c1066 Prudence catechises Christiana Dido, founder and first queen of Carthage, receives Aeneas, the hero of the Trojan War (Hand-colored engraving of the 19th century) Camillus The triumph of Mardochee (or Mordekhai or Mordecai), biblical character (Life-fifth century BC) in Charlemagne and the school, c.1900 (illustration) Persian Costumes - Engraving from Saint Albert the Great (1205-1280) The English Prisoners at Rome Caractacus in Captivity, illustration from The Catilinarian Conspirators Before The Senate Tiresias dismissed by Pentheus, Book III, illustration from Ovid Pilate Yielding Jesus to be Crucified The Duchess of Gloucester Does Penance, 1441, 1864 History of Joseph The first meeting of Laure (Laura de Noves)
+Brunehaut, who had gone there with his son Childebert Virginia in the Forum Roman Colonisers Trading with Native Dacians, Illustration from Hutchinson The King pays court to the English leaders, c1066 Dido, founder and first queen of Carthage, receives Aeneas, the hero of the Trojan War (Hand-colored engraving of the 19th century) Camillus The triumph of Mardochee (or Mordekhai or Mordecai), biblical character (Life-fifth century BC) in Charlemagne and the school, c.1900 (illustration) Persian Costumes - Engraving from Saint Albert the Great (1205-1280) Caractacus in Captivity, illustration from The Catilinarian Conspirators Before The Senate Tiresias dismissed by Pentheus, Book III, illustration from Ovid The Duchess of Gloucester Does Penance, 1441, 1864 The first meeting of Laure (Laura de Noves) The Pope and the Saxon Children The Pope and the Saxon Children Lists of those who were doomed were hung up in the Forum The English Prisoners at Rome King Richard I in prison Dagobert I Tries to Assert Royal Authority in Burgundy

 Show more similar artworks